 (Trump, Donald, R-N.Y., U.S. president; Twitter post; 10/8/2017.)

-Note that all three of the president’s tweeted declarations have been debunked, one by public record.
+Note that all three of the president’s tweet-declarations have been debunked, one by public record.
 Sen. Corker responded:

 “It’s a shame the White House has become an adult day care center.
 Someone obviously missed their shift this morning.”

-Later that Sunday, October 8, 2017, Sen. Corker participated in a New York Times telephone interview with reporter Jonathan Martin.
+Later that Sunday, Oct.
+8, 2017, Sen. Corker participated in a New York Times telephone interview with reporter Jonathan Martin.
 The interview was on the record and knowingly recorded by representatives for both parties.
-In it, Corker apparently confirms what most GOP senators have secretly acknowledged for months: that President Trump is dangerously unfit for office, that most Republican legislators agree with this, and that Trump needs to be controlled for the security of our nation.
+In it Corker apparently confirms what most GOP senators have acknowledged secretly for months: that President Trump is dangerously unfit for office, that most Republican legislators agree with this, and that Trump needs to be controlled for the security of our nation.

 “I don’t know why the president tweets out things that are not true.
 You know he does it, everyone knows he does it, but he does.”

-Clearly, President Trump is the one who is “somewhere between the hysterical and the lunatic,” not the mainstream press.
+Clearly President Trump is the one who is “somewhere between the hysterical and the lunatic,” not the mainstream press.
 I’m hoping and expecting more Republicans to follow Sen. Bob Corker’s brave lead until we have a healthy flow of GOP eye-opening.
-Matthew Continetti, mainstream media honesty by its nature precludes the foisting of false neutrality or equivalency on journalists.
+Matthew Continetti, mainstream media honesty by its nature precludes the foisting of false neutrality or equivalency upon journalists.
 If the president consistently performs incompetently and unethically, the coverage will be lopsided.
 That is reality.
 That is integrity.
-That, 62 percent of us hope, will save our democracy. ■
+That, 62% of us hope, will save our democracy.■